albertony/blushell/README.md

 is possible to open up the built-in developer tools using "secret" shortcut Ctrl+Shift+E (or Ctrl+E+V), which is also very useful.

+You could also use [Wireshark](https://www.wireshark.org).

+## Official API documentation
 Since this was written an official API documentation has been published on [bluesound.com/downloads](https://www.bluesound.com/downloads/), as a downloadable PDF.
+The official documentation is incomplete.

-There are also different driver packages for integrating into specific home automation systems.
+There are also different plugins for integrating into specific home automation systems.
-I have not yet reviewed my own findings in light of this documentation.